-This product contains artificial fragrance that almost smells the like a real bay rum.
-What’s more they added a coloring agent that gives it a rum-like appearance.
+This product contains an artificial fragrance that almost smells like a real bay rum.
+What’s more, they added a coloring agent that gives it a rum-like appearance.

 While you’ll smell good, your skin may not appreciate all the synthetic stuff that touches it.